eeintech/guide/docs/s_circuit.md

 ### The part number

-Some CAD tools do not export symbol information to PDF, therefore it is very essential to indicate the part number of each symbol on the schematic so that the datasheet can easily be found.
+Some CAD tools do not export symbol information to PDF, therefore it is very essential to indicate the part number of each symbol on the schematic so that the datasheet can easily be found via copy-pasting to your favorite browser.

 ### The short description

-If the symbol does not indicate clearly its function (even after following [this rule](../s_symbol/#the-mystery-box)), it is STRONGLY recommended to add a note above or below the symbol to describe its function.
+If the symbol does not indicate clearly its function (even after following [this rule](../s_symbol/#the-mystery-box)), it is STRONGLY recommended to add a note above or below the symbol to give an indication to the reader what is the circuit intended for.

 ### The designators